Techno-Economic Analysis of Hydrogen Production

 NREL's capability in TEA provides relevant cost and performance data for state-of-the-art hydrogen production systems.
 The TEA capability will work closely with the material development and realize their techno-economic potentials for the HydroGEN program.

 NREL is uniquely suited to the TEA analysis by combining H2A with other models focused on electricity grid and renewable energy systems.
 NREL developed H2A through funding from the FCTO, publishing the first case studies in 2004, and continues to work with a wide range of stakeholders to develop new case studies for emerging technologies.
-NREL's strength in technology validation and lifecycle analysis on fuel cell products can be leveraged to study lifecycle of the hydrogen production component and system.
+NREL's strength in technology validation and life cycle analysis on fuel cell products can be leveraged to study life cycle of the hydrogen production components and system.
 NREL also leads an activity on regional sustainability that has helped frame the sustainability goals for hydrogen that go beyond just energy usage and conversion efficiency.

 Multiple technologies will be explored within the HydroGEN program including advanced electrolysis, photoelectrochemical processes, and solar thermochemical hydrogen production.
 Techno-economic analysis is necessary to prioritizing technology development pathways and identifying those high-impact activities required to reach the program goals.
 At its best, TEA screens and characterizes technologies for commercial potential and optimizes system integration.
 Renewable resource and renewable electricity assessment facilitates the smooth transition of promising technologies into a relevant market.
 The top-down TEA results can guide materials R&D to obtain the kinetics, durability, and other properties needed to achieve the hydrogen cost targets.